Antwerp: Districts

 In 1958, in preparation of the 10-year development plan for the Port of Antwerp, the municipalities of Berendrecht-Zandvliet-Lillo were integrated into the city territory and lost their administrative independence.
 During the 1983 merger of municipalities, conducted by the Belgian government as an administrative simplification, the municipalities of Berchem, Borgerhout, Deurne, Ekeren, Hoboken, Merksem and Wilrijk were merged into the city.
 At that time the city was also divided into the districts mentioned above.
 Simultaneously, districts received an appointed district council; later district councils became elected bodies.

+The neighboring municipality of Borsbeek declared the intention to become the tenth district of the city of Antwerp.
+Since January 2025, Borsbeek has been a district of the city of Antwerp.

+With the exception of Ekeren and Berendrecht-Zandvliet-Lillo, all the districts form together one contiguous inhabited area.
+The former town halls have been converted into district halls and the former town centers are now local main streets within the larger urban agglomeration.

+Neighborhoods

+Antwerp consists of the following neighborhoods.
+For a few of them, the postal code has become a cultural reference: